Fitting the seven-parameter Generalized Tempered Stable distribution to the financial data: Introduction

-The rich class of Generalized Tempered Stable (GTS) distribution (\ref{eq:l1}) has a myriad of applications ranging from financial to mathematical physics and economic systems.
-However, few studies have covered the methods and techniques to estimate the seven distribution parameters.
-The paper aims to contribute to the literature by providing a methodology for fitting seven-parameter GTS distribution.
-As illustrations, the paper used four historical prices: two heavily tailed data (Bitcoin and Ethereum returns) and two peaked data (S\&P 500 and SPY ETF returns).
-The GTS distribution is fitted to the underlying distribution of each data index and the goodness of fit Analysis is carried out.
+The rich class of GTS distribution (\ref{eq:l1}) has a myriad of applications ranging from financial to mathematical physics and economic systems.
+However, few studies \cite{massing2024, nzokem2022fitting, fallahgoul2021modelling} have covered the methods and techniques to estimate the parameters of the GTS distribution.
+This study aims to contribute to the literature by providing a methodology for fitting seven-parameter GTS distribution.
+As illustrations, the study used four historical prices: two heavily tailed data (Bitcoin and Ethereum returns) and two peaked data (S\&P 500 and SPY ETF returns).
+The GTS distribution is fitted to the underlying distribution of each data index and the goodness-of-fit analysis is carried out.
 The main disadvantage of the GTS distribution is the lack of the closed form of the density, cumulative, and derivative functions.
-We use a computational algorithm, called the enhanced fast FRFT scheme, to circumvent the problem.
-See \cite{nzokem2023enhanced} for more details on the enhanced fast FRFT scheme.\\
+We use a computational algorithm, called the enhanced fast FRFT scheme \cite{nzokem2023enhanced}, to circumvent the problem.\\

-The rest of the paper is organized as follows: Section 2 provides some theoretical framework of the Generalized Tempered Stable (GTS) distribution.
-Section 3 presents the multivariate maximum likelihood (ML) method and the analytic version of the two-parameter Normal distribution.
-Section 4 presents the results of the GTS parameter estimations along with the associated statistical test.
-And section 5 presents the results of the goodness-of-fit test.
+The rest of the paper is organized as follows: Section 2 provides some theoretical framework of the GTS distribution.
+Section 3 presents the multivariate maximum likelihood (ML) method and the analytic version of the two-parameter normal distribution.
+Section 4 presents the results of the GTS parameter estimations along with the associated statistical tests for the heavily-tailed Bitcoin and Ethereum returns.
+Section 5 fits the GTS distribution to the traditional indices S\&P 500 and SPY ETF returns, while Section 6 presents the results of the goodness-of-fit test.
+Section 7 provides the concluding remarks.